Tricel

 Tricel is a global engineering company headquartered in Killarney in County Kerry, Ireland.
-Tricel's four core divisions are Water Storage, Environmental, Construction and Distribution.
-It has production sites in 7 locations in Northern Europe including Ireland, Britain Denmark and France, which services customers in over 50 countries.
-Tricel currently employs 600 people and exports 75% of its products worldwide.
+Tricel's four core divisions are Water Storage, Environmental, Construction, and Distribution.
+It has production sites in ten locations in Northern Europe, including Ireland, Britain Denmark, and France, which services customers in over 50 countries.
+As of 2012, Tricel employs 650 people and exports 75% of its products worldwide.

 Rebranding to Tricel

 The Tricel brand was established in 2002 as KMG expanded into new markets and was already an established name in a number of countries.
-Tricel was awarded French and German trading licences in 2011 and 2012 respectively.
-Due to the growing success of KMG's sub-division Tricel, on 28 March 2014 Killarney Manufacturing Group headed by its founding company Killarney Plastics underwent a rebrand which saw companies within the groups existing structure renamed to Tricel.
+Tricel was awarded French and German trading licences in 2011 and 2012, respectively.
+Due to the growing success of KMG's sub-division Tricel, on 28 March 2014 Killarney Manufacturing Group, headed by its founding company, Killarney Plastics, underwent a rebrand which saw companies within the groups existing structure renamed to Tricel.

 Companies rebranding

 The companies included in the rebrand include: Killarney Plastics, now Tricel (Killarney); Fibreglass Sales, now Tricel (Newry) Ltd.; Gloucester Composites, now Tricel (Gloucester) Ltd.; and Tricel, now Tricel Poitiers SAS.